Basil Julep Cocktail Recipe

 Sugar and water heating in a pan.

-Remove the pan from heat and allow the syrup to cool completely.
+Remove the pan from the heat and allow the syrup to cool completely.
 Omit this step if using store-bought syrup.

 Ready sugar syrup.